-Her fields of specialisation include personal data protection law and broadly defined new technologies law.
-She has experience in advising Polish and international clients, primarily on matters concerning personal data protection law, including on the implementation of the General Data Protection Regulation (GDPR): preparing personal data processing documentation, audits, and preparing legal opinions for entities operating within the Internet, Medical and Telecommunication industries, among others, as well as on matters concerning new technologies law, in the broad sense of the term, administrative law and and access to public information.
-She advises and represents clients in proceedings before the President of Personal Data Protection Office (UODO) and before administrative courts.
+Her fields of specialization include personal data protection law and a broad range of new technologies law issues.
+She has experience in advising Polish and international Clients, primarily on matters concerning personal data protection law, including on the implementation of the General Data Protection Regulation (GDPR): preparing personal data processing documentation, audits, and drafting legal opinions for entities operating in the Internet, Medical, Telecommunications, and other industries, as well as on matters concerning a broad range of new technologies law issues, administrative law, and access to public information.
+She advises and represents Clients in proceedings before the President of the Personal Data Protection Office (UODO) and before administrative courts.

 Dominika Nowak is the author of publications concerning personal data protection law, including articles in the Ochrona Danych Osobowych quarterly published by the Wiedza I Praktyka publishing house.

-She is a graduate of the Faculty of Law and Administration at the Jagiellonian University in Krakow (2013).
-She received an Erasmus scholarship at the University of Tilburg (the Netherlands).
-In addition, she graduated from the School of American Law organised by The Catholic University of America, Columbus Law School in Washington, DC, and the Jagiellonian University.
+She is a graduate of the Faculty of Law and Administration at the Jagiellonian University in Kraków (2013).
+She was awarded an Erasmus scholarship at the University of Tilburg (the Netherlands).
+In addition, she has studied at the School of American Law operated by the Catholic University of America, Columbus Law School in Washington, DC, and the Jagiellonian University.